 - You can use it to better understand either the individuals or groups you are teaching or you could use it with a particularly challenging student, to better understand the causes of their behaviour.

 - We can also use it as a learning tool for our students and get them to create empathy maps.
 They could create empathy maps about the characters in the stories or literature they are reading.
-In longer texts they can gradually build the empathy maps for each of the characters in the story as they gather more information.
+In longer texts, they can gradually build empathy maps for each of the characters in the story as they gather more information.

-- We can get students to create empathy maps about people in the news to help them better understand the world around then and the motivations people may have for the things they do.
+- We can get students to create empathy maps about people in the news to help them better understand the world around them and the motivations people may have for the things they do.

 Whether we like or agree with the things the people around us do, having empathy and greater understanding for why they do things will help us and our students better understand the world and so be better able to deal with it and so influence change in themselves and the people around them.

-Empathy is a theme that I’m continuing to explore in a new series of image based lesson plans.
+Empathy is a theme that I’m continuing to explore in a new series of image-based lesson plans.